Best Securities Commission Malaysia (SC) Regulated Brokers 2025

 The advanced search facility on the SC’s Public Register of License Holders and Registered Persons.
 Source: SC

-However, there is currently a limited range of brokerages that are licensed by Malaysia’s regulatory authority.
+However, there is currently a very narrow selection of brokerages that are licensed by Malaysia’s regulatory authority.
 Traders and investors in the country can try to overcome this problem by choosing a company that’s approved by a respected regulator in another part of the world.

 Pro tip: The SC also publishes an Investor Alert List on its website that advises of “unauthorized websites, investment products, companies and individuals” operating in Malaysia’s capital markets.